Dear Colleague Letter: Computer and Information Science and Engineering Graduate Fellowships (CSGrad4US)

 The term "national" designates a native resident of a commonwealth or territory of the United States, such as American Samoa.
 It does not refer to a citizen of another country who has applied for United States citizenship and who has not received U.S. citizenship by the application deadline.

-CSGrad4US Fellowship applicants are eligible to apply as bachelor's degree holders who (i) graduated with a bachelor's degree in a CISE discipline between July 1, 2016, and June 31, 2019; (ii) have never enrolled in a master's or doctoral degree-granting program, other than a professional master's degree program, in a CISE discipline; and (iii) will be prepared to attend graduate school by Fall 2023.
+CSGrad4US Fellowship applicants are eligible to apply as bachelor's degree holders who (i) graduated with a bachelor’s degree before December 31, 2022 (ii) have demonstrated CISE core competency; (iii) have not been enrolled in any degree-granting program after January 1, 2023; (iv) have never enrolled in and have no pending application or offer of admission for a doctoral degree-granting program in a CISE discipline; and (v) will be prepared to attend graduate school by Fall 2025.

 The CISE disciplines are computer science, computer engineering, and information science.
 CSGrad4US Fellowship applicants must indicate which area(s) within these CISE disciplines they intend to study.

-Individuals are not eligible to apply if they propose to enroll in a discipline outside of CISE.
+Individuals are not eligible to apply if they propose to enroll in a discipline outside of the CISE disciplines.

 Individuals who are enrolled, or will enroll, in a graduate degree program while on a leave of absence from a professional degree program or professional degree-graduate degree program are ineligible for a CSGrad4US Fellowship.